 The Afrikaans churches are predominantly Protestant.
-Of these churches, the Dutch Reformed Church family of churches in South Africa is the largest and represents some 3,5 million people.
-The Dutch Reformed Church, also known as the Nederduitse Gereformeerde Kerk, has a total of about 1 200 congregations countrywide.
+Of these churches, the Dutch Reformed Church family of churches in South Africa is the largest and represents about 3,5 million people.
+The Dutch Reformed Church, also known as the Nederduitse Gereformeerde Kerk, has about 1 200 congregations countrywide.